yugabyte/yugabyte-db/docs/content/latest/explore/indexes-constraints/primary-key-ycql.md

   </li>
 </ul>

-The Primary Key is a means to identify a specific row in a table uniquely via one or more columns.
+The Primary Key constraint is a means to identify a specific row in a table uniquely via one or more columns.
 In YCQL, it should be defined either under the `column_constraint` or the `table_constraint`, but not under both.
-Refer the   [grammar](../../../api/ycql/ddl_create_table/#grammar) for CREATE TABLE in YCQL.
+Refer the [grammar](../../../api/ycql/ddl_create_table/#grammar) section for CREATE TABLE in YCQL.

 - **column_constraint** : Columns can be either STATIC or declared as the PRIMARY KEY.
 Declaring a column as STATIC results in the same value being shared for all those rows that belong to the same partition(rows with the partition key).
 Declaring a column as a PRIMARY KEY makes that individual column its sole component.